wik50/TeamMenu.res/README.md

 3.Inside the "custom" folder, unzip the whole "TeamMenu" folder.

-4.When the unzip is done, the folder structure should look like: cstrike\teammenu\materials\vgui\gfx\VGUI
+4.When the unzip is done, the folder structure should look like: cstrike\custom\teammenu\materials\vgui\gfx\VGUI

 Inside that "VGUI" folder ther should be 2 files named Helllogo with .vtf and .vmt extensions.
 Those files are the Logo itself.

-5. The second folder structure after unzip is done should look like: cstrike\teammenu\resource\ui
+5. The second folder structure after unzip is done should look like: cstrike\custom\teammenu\resource\ui

 Inside the "ui" folder the teammenu.res file is located and if it exist there that means it has been installed properly.